-On behalf of the Organizing Committee, it is my pleasure to invite you to participate in the Annual Conference of the International Geographical Union’s (IGU) C16.29 Commission on Globalization, Marginalization, and Regional and Local Responses, organized in partnership with the Centre for Regional Geography of Babeş-Bolyai University, which is to be held from the 8th to the 13th of August 2021 in Cluj-Napoca, Romania.
+On behalf of the Organizing Committee, it is my pleasure to invite you to participate in the Annual Conference of the International Geographical Union’s (IGU) C20.32 Commission on Marginalization, Globalization, and Regional and Local Responses, organized in partnership with the Centre for Regional Geography of Babeş-Bolyai University, which is to be held on the 9th and the 10th of August 2021 on the Zoom platform.

 Today, in our globalized world, there are serious concerns regarding global warming, pollution, environment, biodiversity, social conflicts, the future of our planet and the future of mankind.
 There are increasing tensions in the Middle East, in Latin America, in Africa and in other parts of the world, while long-lasting peaceful solutions are hard to find and not easy to implement.
 In the Global South, economic problems are prevailing.
 Marginalization is more of a reality for billions of people everywhere.

 At the same time, there are increasing gaps between the rich and the poor, between the most developed areas and the least developed ones.
 Disparities are therefore expanding at all levels.
 The most developed regions are growing fast, while spill-out effects are not working as they were supposed to, and the least developed regions are lagging behind even more, not able to keep the same pace of development.
 The current trends show that development will be even more concentrated in several “cores” or growth poles while marginalization will be even more dissipated in the widening periphery.